mojontwins/MC_Mods/modloader/betterBooks/README.md

 ## Client

-Add ModLoader and ModLoaderMP to minecraft.jar, create a `mods` folder in `.minecraft` and put `[1.2.5]-ScatteredFeature-1.0.zip` inside.
+Add ModLoader and ModLoaderMP to minecraft.jar, create a `mods` folder in `.minecraft` and copy `mod_BetterBooks-v0.1.zip` inside.
 This mod should be compatible with other ModLoader mods.

 ## Server

-Add ModLoaderMP_Server to minecraft_server.jar, create a `mods` folder in `.minecraft` and put `[1.2.5]-ScatteredFeature-1.0_server.zip` inside.
+Add ModLoaderMP_Server to minecraft_server.jar, create a `mods` folder in `.minecraft` and copy `mod_BetterBooks-v0.1_server.zip` inside.

 ## Conflicts